Understanding the Spectral Bias of Coordinate Based MLPs Via Training Dynamics: Encoding Frequency and Activation Region Properties

-We now explore the distinct activation region dynamics induced by higher frequency encodings.
-We start by analyzing the correlation between hyperplane directions, given as \(\nabla_x z(x)\), by taking the cosine similarity between all weights (Figure 7).
+We now explore the distinct activation region dynamics induced by higher frequency positional encodings.
+Doing so can give more insight into the distinct solutions the network discovers, and we utilize experiments inspired by previous works ~\cite{Hanin2019complexity,Zhang2020EmpiricalSO,Novak2018SensitivityAG,Neyshabur2017generalization}.
+We start by analyzing the correlation between hyperplane directions, given as \(\nabla_x z(x)\), by taking the cosine similarity between all weights (Figure 5).
 We find that higher frequency encodings allow for an increase in orthogonal hyperplane directions in the beginning of training (higher dimensional), then become increasingly parallel as training progresses.
-This mostly happens in the first layer, but occurs in the second layer as well.
+Specifically, Figure 5 demonstrates that hyperplanes are less negatively correlated in the first layer as the encoding frequency increases, which affects the following layers accordingly.

-This behavior may induce two distinct properties.
-First, it should allow for the gradients to become more positively correlated, which is demonstrated in the confusion densities shown in Figure 5.
-The higher frequency encodings have more positively correlated gradients, mostly for the high frequency components (Figure 5 (c)), while the other methods tend to center around zero.
-Second, this can result in wider activation regions, which may reduce the distinctiveness between activation patterns in exchange for positively correlated solutions.
-This reduction in distinctiveness is shown in Figure 6 for higher frequency encodings during training, as there is a dip in the mean hamming distance.
-This dip is also larger for the low frequency components in comparison to the high frequency components.
+We additionally find that activation regions will expand (or increase in volume) with encoding frequency later in training, which may cause a reduction in the distinctiveness between activation patterns across the dataset.
+This reduction is shown in Figure 4 for higher frequency encodings (L=8 and L=16), as there is a large dip in the mean Hamming distance.
+Notice that the low frequency encoding (L=4) begins to contract the Hamming distances as well, but at a much slower rate.
+To further demonstrate that an increase in encoding frequency results in wider activation regions, we visualize 2D slices of the activation regions for a trained network in Figure 6, where the distinction is shown.

-To validate that the above behavior results in wider activation regions, we visualize 2D slices of the activation regions for a trained network in Figure 8.
-Higher frequency encodings result in larger regions compared to lower frequency encodings.
-Figure 9 further validates this through plotting the distance of each input to the nearest boundary \(d(x, \mathcal{B}_f) = \min_{z(x) \in f}|z(x) - b_z| / ||\nabla z(x)||\)~\cite{Hanin2019complexity}, which can indicate the narrowness of the regions.
-For lower frequency encodings, there is a larger contraction of this distance during training.
-In~\cite{Hanin2019complexity}, this contraction was linked to better test accuracy.
-Depending on the signal, higher frequency encodings are known to overfit~\cite{tancik2020fourier}.
-Therefore, these results may provide insight on the properties that cause this overfitting with higher frequency inputs.

-Overall, higher frequency encodings allow the network to find solutions in which many hyperplanes can face the same direction, which is increasingly difficult for lower frequency encodings.
-This property may allow for positively correlated gradients and a reduction of confusion on the training data, albeit adverse generalization performance.
-More insight as to how this behavior impacts generalization is being further investigated.